jeromevde/MealPlanner/README.md

 - add a selector of meals in the aggregation componenent
 - add a displayer of meals in the ingredients aggregation component
 - modify the meal-element component to adapt to changing #people for that meal
+- add checkbox button in front of the aggregated ingredients